8 Must-Do Day Hikes in Queenstown

 To get to Bob’s Cove, simply drive out of Queenstown towards the town of Glenorchy along Lake Wakatipu.
 The carpark is signposted on your left-hand side.

-The Bob’s Cove Track is not my first pick for hikes in Queenstown but is still really beautiful and well worth checking out if you have the time!
+The Bob’s Cove Track is not my first pick for hikes in Queenstown but is still really beautiful and well worth checking out if you have the time.
+One unique thing about Bob’s Cove is there are a few lords of the rings film locations nearby.

 5. Moke Lake Loop Track